packom/mbus-httpd/README.md

 }
 ```

-You need to power on the M-Bus if using an M-Bus Master hat using:
+You need to power on the M-Bus if using an M-Bus Master Hat using:

 ```
 curl -v -X POST http://localhost:8080/mbus/hat/on